What do you use every single day, but never pay for? What is truly yours but came from somewhere else? What is very personal but shared with everyone?

 - "Family name" is more inclusive than "surname" or "last name".

-Sources are listed alphabetically by family name.
+Sources below are listed alphabetically by family name.

 Flynn M., Perkins J. & Zijderveld G. A White Paper: Cultural Considerations for Successful International Events.